xhwsd/Flyout/README.md

 ## Compatibility

 The addon relies on functions provided by the default action bar and action button logic implemented by Blizzard.
-Some addons override these functions or use their own and therefore may not work together with this addons.
+Some addons override these functions or use their own and therefore may not work together with this addon.

 Compatible addons:

 - ElvUI
 - pfUI
+- Bartender2
+- Bongos
 - Roid-Macros
 - CleverMacro
 - MacroExtender